-By day, I’m the assistant director and editor in chief of World Literature Today magazine at the University of Oklahoma, where I also teach for the Department of English.
-A Nebraska native, I received a BA in French and English from the University of Nebraska–Lincoln and an MA and PhD in comparative literature from Indiana University, Bloomington.
-I’ve been working in scholarly publishing for more than twenty years—to date, I’ve helped publish more than 400 books and 80 issues of WLT.
+By day, I’m the assistant director and editor in chief of World Literature Today magazine at the University of Oklahoma.
+I also teach for OU’s Department of English and am an associated faculty member of the Schusterman Center for Judaic & Israel Studies and, since 2005, an affiliate faculty member of the College of International Studies.
+A Nebraska native, I received a BA (1990) in French and English from the University of Nebraska–Lincoln and an MA (1994) and PhD (2000) in comparative literature from Indiana University, Bloomington.
+I’ve been working in scholarly publishing for twenty-five years—to date, I’ve helped publish more than 400 books and 95 issues of WLT.

-My new project is the edited volume Nebraska Poetry: A Sesquicentennial Anthology, 1867–2017, published by Stephen F. Austin State University Press in April 2017 as an official project of the Nebraska 150 Celebrations.
+My edited volume Nebraska Poetry: A Sesquicentennial Anthology, 1867–2017, won a 2018 Nebraska Book Award in the Poetry Anthology category.
+Published by Stephen F. Austin State University Press in April 2017, the book was also named a Legacy Project of the Nebraska 150 Celebrations.
 The first anthology of its scope, Nebraska Poetry encompasses 150 years of the state’s literary history, featuring 80-plus poets and more than 180 poems.
 This landmark collection includes poems by authors best known for their prose—like Willa Cather, Loren Eiseley, and Tillie Olsen—as well as some remarkable but relatively forgotten writers from the late 19th to the mid 20th centuries.
 Among the contemporary writers, it includes poets of Nebraska’s renowned “second renaissance” along with a rich array of younger writers who are redefining what poetry from and about the state might represent.
 A broadly inclusive as well as diverse anthology, Nebraska Poetry celebrates the state’s brilliant contribution not only to Great Plains literature but to the broader traditions of American letters.
-Twyla Hansen, Nebraska’s current state poet, wrote the foreword to the book.
-The official statewide launch took place at the Heritage Room of Nebraska Authors in Lincoln’s downtown public library.
+Twyla Hansen, Nebraska’s recent state poet, wrote the foreword to the book.
+The official statewide launch took place in front of a packed audience at the Heritage Room of Nebraska Authors in Lincoln’s downtown public library.

 Photo: A. Simon